webdingo/taillour-vite-starter/README.md

 The Skeleton theme is a simplified Shopify theme, to be used as a "blank slate" starting point for theme designers.

 <b>Features:</b>
-- Almost no CSS or theme settings.
+- Almost no theme settings.
 Ready to be customized any way you want.
 - Only 150 lines of CSS including comments.
 - Despite its 150 lines of CSS code, it is responsive and has styled drop-down menus.
 - Commented code to teach you Liquid concepts in practice.